Weinstein defense can use governor's wife's email at trial | Law-Order

 - United States

+The judge granted narrow permission to the defense to introduce evidence of the email sent to Weinstein in 2007, when Gavin Newsom was mayor of San Francisco and was dating Siebel Newsom.

 But Los Angeles Superior Court Judge Lisa B. Lench forbid the defense from discussing the underlying issue behind the email — the revelation of an affair Newsom had had in 2005 with an aide.
-Lench called it ''too tangential in relation to this trial.''
-Weinstein attorney Mark Werksman argued adamantly for the inclusion of the details. ''Of all things you'd think a woman that is raped by Harvey Weinstein wouldn't do, it's ask him how to deal with a sex scandal,'' Werksman said.
+Lench called it “too tangential in relation to this trial.”
+Weinstein attorney Mark Werksman argued adamantly for the inclusion of the details.

+“Of all things you'd think a woman that is raped by Harvey Weinstein wouldn't do, it's ask him how to deal with a sex scandal,” Werksman said.

-Deputy District Attorney Marlene Martinez, arguing for the prosecution, said ''I'm not sure how Mr. Werksman knows'' how a rape victim would behave.
+Deputy District Attorney Marlene Martinez responded: “I'm not sure how Mr. Werksman knows” how a rape victim would behave.

 The judge suggested the attorney was overstating the case by saying Weinstein's due process was at stake.